 To provide immigration reform by securing America's borders, clarifying and enforcing existing laws, and enabling a practical employer verification program.

 The bill’s titles are written by its sponsor.

 Sponsor.
 Representative for North Carolina's 11th congressional district.
 Democrat.

 Length: 73 pages

-This bill was introduced on July 23, 2009, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 23, 2009, in a previous session of Congress, but it did not receive a vote.